jsadowyj/sadowyj.net/content/projects.md

 ---

-## PostgreSQL High Availability
+## PostgreSQL Automation

 Set up high-availability PostgreSQL clusters that can handle anything from network hiccups to full datacenter outages.
 Sleep is important, after all.

-I implemented replication strategies, automated backup processes, and monitoring systems that provide early warning for performance issues.
-The database systems now maintain 99.99% uptime even during major infrastructure changes.
+I automated database deployment processes with replication-aware Ansible playbooks, automated backup processes, and integrated our monitoring system to new deployments.
+The database systems have maintained 99.995% uptime during my tenure.

----

 ---